 This stock exchange had an influence on the world’s financial markets.

 Today, this significant monument with its high archways and polished tiles is listed as a heritage property by the Queensland National Trust.

-On Sunday mornings, the market at Centenary Park was packed with families.
-Children waited for their turn on the horse and buggy, the dads in their Akubra hats lounged around on park benches while the mums shopped for dolls, sweet treats and kitchen utensils.
+Children wait for their turn on the horse and buggy, the dads in their Akubra hats lounge around on park benches while the mums shopped for dolls, sweet treats and kitchen utensils.

 At the Venus Battery gold milling site, the largest surviving battery relic in Australia, we’re shown holograms and told amusing anecdotes that paint vivid pictures of the characters involved in the gold rush.

 A public mill in its heyday, Venus Battery provided ore-crushing facilities for small miners long after many other mills had closed down.

 6- Explore every corner of One Square Mile